Notproffesionalcoder/MathsDiscordBot/README.md

 # Warning
 This might be complicated if new to python
+# Language
+discord.py soon repoistory of discord.js will come
 # Very important
 I have written the number for example you have to remove it
 # Details